-Summer has been long and hot, and for most of us, our time has been spent (very) close to home.
+Summer has been long and hot, and every Summer and Fall we notice how important trees are in the landscape this time of year.
 Whether you’ve passed the time surrounded by towering Douglas Firs in Lake Oswego, admiring Japanese Maples in Portland, or looking off into the distance at a giant Oak in Happy Valley, trees in the landscape help create a sense of place.

 Everyone instinctively knows that the coolest place in your garden is under the largest tree, but the cooling benefits of trees go beyond simply blocking the sun’s rays.
-Neighborhoods and landscapes where trees are planted are measurably cooler than areas without trees—so much so, that temperature maps are an extremely accurate predictor of canopy cover in cities, and vice versa.
+Neighborhoods and landscapes where trees are planted are measurably cooler than areas without trees—so much so that temperature maps are an extremely accurate predictor of canopy cover in cities, and vice versa.

 DID YOU KNOW?
 Water movement through plants is actually a passive mechanism, controlled by the leaves at the very top of the canopy.
 Roots don’t actively suck up water in the soil, rather the whole plant acts like a straw, and water moves through the plant from the wettest part to the driest.
 That means water diffuses through the soil to the roots, into the truck, and then up to each leaf and out through tiny pores in the leaves called stomata.

 Design & Aesthetics

 Trees, whether evergreen or deciduous, help anchor the landscape.
 It might seem counterintuitive, but by bringing large plants into a small space, you can actually make it feel bigger.
 And in a larger space, the presence of height and structure helps the eye rest, allowing you to better appreciate the entire space.

 In autumn, deciduous trees and shrubs prepare for winter by going into dormancy, and one of the first steps is to dismantle their nutrient-rich chlorophyll molecules to store those building blocks for the following year.
 As chlorophyll breaks down, the underlying pigments, with their rich and brilliant tones of burgundy, crimson, and gold, are finally visible.